 I am deeply passionate and excited about working with dogs and people alike, and about writing about dog training.
-My writing about training was honored with a Maxwell Award in 2015, and is consistently nominated every year.
+My writing about training was honored with a Maxwell Award in 2015.
 I am the resident training expert for the Welsh Terrier Club of America, and write the training column for the club’s quarterly publication The Welsh WAG.

 I am a trainer equipped with the ability and love for training every and any kind of dog and/or person.
-I am very adaptive at finding strategies unique to the dog at hand.
-Given that skill, my priority dogs are the most challenging and exciting ones: the wild wiry terriers, and other spirited, independent dogs, of course!
+I am adaptive at finding strategies unique to the dog at hand.
+My preferred focus are the most challenging and exciting kinds of dogs: the wild wiry terriers, and other spirited, independent dogs!
 I have worked with prospective, current, and long-time enthusiasts of “full strength” terrier types all over the world.
 I pride myself in offering a listening ear and advice that is knowledgeable and nonjudgmental.
 Based on what they were bred for, these dogs are not easy, and the last thing anyone needs is to be chastised for ‘mistakes’ when all they want is genuine and straightforward information and ideas.
 It is never too late to start fresh, and go forward!
 No judgement here.

 I frequently speak with individuals/families who are interested a Welsh Terrier, or similar high-drive terrier type of dog, to:

 - Find out if a terrier type would be a good fit for you